seldomU/relationsinspector/Docs/Manual.md

 * dragging the graph-area while the right mouse button is pressed, shifts the graph
 * clicking into the minimap makes the window focus on the clicked location
 * left-clicking an entity widget will select it.
 Pressing control at the same time adds the entity to the existing selection.
-* dragging the graph-area while the right mouse button is pressed, selects all entities in the drag area
+* dragging the graph-area while the left mouse button is pressed, selects all entities in the drag area
+* right-clicking the graph-area while pressing control creates an entity, if the backend permits
 * right clicking on entity- and relationwidgets is handled by each backend.
-It may open a context menu.
+It may open a context menu

 If you want to create a graph from scratch: clear the window, select your backend and use its controls to create and modify your data.